 10. Pekan

-After the historical trip, pay a visit to the centre of Royal Pahang silk weaving centre.
+After the historical trip, pay a visit to the center of Royal Pahang silk weaving center.
 Spend some time along Chini Lake.
 The lake, the 2nd large freshwater lake, is majestic and mythical.

 - Taking a historical trip to the museums and mosque.